HYPERTEGRITY-AG/OpenSim/README.md

   -h, --help            show this help message and exit -s [protocol]host-name, --server [protocol]host-name
-                        This host-name will be prepended by "https://", if protocol is omitted and appended with
+                        This host-name will be prepended by "https://", if protocol is omitted and appended with "/v2/" (NGSI-V2), "/ngsi-ld/v1" (NGSI-LD) or "/v1.1/" (SensorThings) resp.
-                        "/v2/entities/[?options=upsert]" or "/v1.1/..." resp.
-                        depending on the server-type (-p/--protocol).
+                        depending on the server-type (see -p/--protocol).
-  -p {NGSI-V2,SensorThings-MQTT,SensorThings-HTTP}, --protocol {NGSI-V2,SensorThings-MQTT,SensorThings-HTTP}
+  -p {NGSI-V2,NGSI-LD,SensorThings-MQTT,SensorThings-HTTP}, --protocol {NGSI-V2,NGSI-LD,SensorThings-MQTT,SensorThings-HTTP}
                         Define the type of server.
 [Default: NGSI-V2] -i, --insert-always   [Only NGSI-V2!]
 If set, the contexts will always be inserted (via POST with option 'upsert') instead of